Skip to Main Content

 • text-shadow-lg

-It's worth noting the use of var(--tw-shadow-color).
+Note the use of var(--tw-shadow-color).
 This is important as it allows us to use Tailwind CSS shadow-[color] classes with the text-shadow classes we've added.

 That's all it takes to add text-shadow support to Tailwind CSS while it's not in the core.